-✓ No wildlife consumption advisories have been issued by the Ohio Department of Health that can be attributed to sources within the AOC.
+✓ No wildlife consumption advisories of one meal per month (or more stringent) have been issued by the Ohio Department of Health that can be attributed to sources within the AOC.

 - > Track change in number/type of consumption advisories. - Track change in levels of contaminants in species with consumption advisories.
-Contaminant levels in fish tissue should not exceed 50 μg/kg (ppb) PCBs, 50 μg/kg mercury, or 86 μg/kg lead. - ➤ Track change in levels of contaminants in the water column and sediment. - ✓ No consumption advisories in effect due to contaminant sources from within the AOC.
+Contaminant levels in fish tissue should not exceed 220 μg/kg (ppb) PCBs, or 220 μg/kg mercury. - ➤ Track change in levels of contaminants in the water column and sediment. - ✓ No consumption advisories of one meal per month (or more stringent) in effect due to contaminant sources from within the AOC.

 While most Ohio sport fish are of high quality and a good source of protein, levels of chemicals such as PCBs, mercury, lead, and other metals and pesticides have been found in some fish from certain waters.
-To ensure the continued good health of Ohioans, the Ohio Department of Health, in cooperation with the Ohio Environmental Protection Agency and Ohio Department of Natural Resources, issues fish consumption advisories.
-Ohio uses the Protocol for a Uniform Great Lakes Sport Fish Advisory (1993) to establish fish consumption advisories for PCBs, mercury and lead.
+To ensure the continued good health of Ohioans, the Ohio Department of Health, in cooperation with the Ohio Environmental Protection Agency and Ohio Department of Natural Resources, issues fish consumption advisories per Chapter 3701 or the Ohio Revised Code.
+Ohio uses the Protocol for a Uniform Great Lakes Sport Fish Advisory (1993) and the 2005 addendum to establish fish consumption advisories for PCBs and mercury, respectively.
 These are the contaminants that drive most of the advisories in Ohio waters.
-Use of this protocol is based on different criteria for each of the three contaminants.